hamidarab/wp-eitaa/README.md

-## Notification of WooCommerce orders in Eitaa Application
+## Notification of WooCommerce orders in Eitaa application

 **What is the Eitaa ?**